Table of Contents

 When to Migrate?

-- From Supabase Auth to Auth0: If you need SAML, advanced MFA, or multi-region deployments.
+- From Supabase Auth to Auth0: when you need SAML, advanced MFA, or multi-region deployments.

-- From Auth0 to Supabase Auth: If you’re consolidating your stack and want to reduce cloud costs.
+- From Auth0 to Supabase Auth: when you're consolidating your stack to reduce cloud costs.